Fitus/Zaloha2.sh/README.md

 The option <code>--byteByByte</code> cannot be used in the Remote Modes, because the CMP command needs local access to both compared files.

-For the remote modes, a new option <code>--sha256</code> has been introduced.
+For the Remote Modes, a new option <code>--sha256</code> has been introduced.
 This option causes both FIND scans to additionally invoke SHA256SUM on each encountered file.
 Note that the SHA-256 hashes of the files are calculated on the hosts where the files are located.
 Also no contents of files are transferred over the network, just the SHA-256 hashes.
 The SHA-256 hashes are then compared to detect files that appear identical but their contents differ.

+The option <code>--sha256</code> can be used in the Local Mode too, of course.

-## Performance tuning in the Remote Backup and Remote Source Modes
+## Performance tuning in the Remote Source and Remote Backup Modes

 * The options <code>--noRestore</code> and <code>--mawk</code> (see above) are relevant for the Remote Modes as well.
 * The option <code>--findParallel</code> instructs Zaloha2 to run the FIND scans of the source and backup directories in parallel.